 Little Prince Albert was made an honorary member of Fire Engine Company Number Four in Honolulu and was given his own Company Four red uniform, as he wanted to be a fireman.

-His godmother was Queen Victoria II of England and approved to give the name of her late husband, Prince Consort Edward Albert who had recently passed away for the young princes baptismal name and sent a beautiful silver christening cup to Hawaii for the prince's baptism.
+His godmother was Queen Victoria II of England and approved to give the baptismal name of her late husband, Prince Consort Edward Albert who had recently passed away.
+Her Majesty, Queen Victoria II had sent a beautiful silver christening cup to Hawaii for the prince's baptism.